felixbuchholz/fun-d-project/notes/how-to-solve.md

 # How to solve:

 ## Do the outlines and mapping for distinct activism
-- add a toggle variable to see if we are at that stae
+- add a toggle variable to see if we are at that state
 - if we are at that state add a class and then add classes according to the four cases
   - 1. passive (maybe exclude these, we are doing a zoom-in),
   - 2. active with the pack (should stay filled)